EMPLOYMENT BACKGROUND CHECK

-Here are the most common questions we receive.
+Here are the most frequent questions we receive.

-1. Who should I conduct a pre employment background check?
+1. Who should I conduct a pre employment background check on?

 A. The primary step in managing risk begins with making sure you are not placing people in positions of trust or in situations where they might harm fellow employees or customers is the main tool for protecting a company and its’ employees.